 A woman confronts her childhood abuser, with the loving support of her attentive protective husband.
 Yet over time as that woman speaks about her abuse, and writes about it, that husband becomes increasingly uncomfortable.
 What to do when support isn’t quite support.
 Stay silent out of love for the other?
 Or go and tell one’s story?
 A fresh take on the outcome of trusting our loved ones with our truths.

-Tags03 Andrea R. Vaucher Arrowsmith Press Aurelie Sheehan Barry Hannah BOA Editions Briar Rose British cruelty childhood Color is the Suffering of Light Derecktor despair Diamond as Big as the Ritz Dinah Lenney Dr. James Cone Fitzgerald Franz Wright Gargoyle Joseph Brodksy Junot Diaz Kenneth Chord Looking for Love Lynne Tillman Magpiety Melissa Green NZ Books Oxford Patti Smith podcast poetry Resist Richard Peabody Roxane Gay Sean Bernard Siel Ju Stephen G Smith The Comedian Theseus This is How We All Lose TIME weird Fucks Willie Morris Yachting
+Tags#MeToo 03 Andrea R. Vaucher Arrowsmith Press Aurelie Sheehan Barry Hannah BOA Editions Briar Rose British cruelty childhood Color is the Suffering of Light Daniel Johnston Derecktor despair Diamond as Big as the Ritz Dinah Lenney Fitzgerald Franz Wright Gargoyle Joseph Brodksy Junot Diaz Kenneth Chord Looking for Love Lynne Tillman Magpiety Melissa Green NZ Books Oxford Patti Smith podcast poetry Resist Richard Peabody Roxane Gay Sean Bernard Siel Ju Stephen G Smith Ted The Comedian Theseus This is How We All Lose TIME weird Fucks Willie Morris Yachting

 NEW!: SUBSCRIBE TO RECEIVE BLOG